ashea-code/Silkscreen/README.md

 This is a tool for animations exported from Flash.
 It turns them into transparent (no stage background) Quicktime files so they can be composed in something like After Effects in post-production.

 It doesn't do much else.
+It's not the best code.
+But it does a job!

 If you just want to download it, jump to the [Releases](https://github.com/AaronShea/Silkscreen/releases).